MassAtLeeds/webGIS/web-based-gis/handbook.md

 you will be able to create a simple web mapping application on a topic of your choice.

+More information can be found on the <a href="http://webprod3.leeds.ac.uk/catalogue/dynmodules.asp?Y=201415&M=GEOG-5870M"> module catalogue</a>.

 ---

 ## About the website